Anwar al-Awlaki: In the United Kingdom, 2002–2004

 He gave a series of lectures in December 2002 and January 2003 at the London Masjid al-Tawhid mosque, describing the rewards martyrs (Shahid) receive in paradise (Jannah).
 He began to gain supporters, particularly among young Muslims, and undertook a lecture tour of England and Scotland in 2002 in conjunction with the Muslim Association of Britain.
 He also lectured at "ExpoIslamia", an event held by Islamic Forum Europe.
 At the East London Mosque he told his audience: "A Muslim is a brother of a Muslim... he does not betray him, and he does not hand him over...
 You don't hand over a Muslim to the enemies."

-In the UK's Parliament in 2003, Louise Ellman, MP for Liverpool Riverside, discussed the relationship between al-Awlaki and the Muslim Association of Britain, an alleged Muslim Brotherhood front organization founded by Kemal el-Helbawy, a senior member of the Egyptian Muslim Brotherhood.
+In the UK's Parliament in 2003, Louise Ellman, MP for Liverpool Riverside, discussed the relationship between al-Awlaki and the Muslim Association of Britain, a Muslim Brotherhood front organization founded by Kemal el-Helbawy, a senior member of the Egyptian Muslim Brotherhood.

-Return to Yemen 2004–11
+Return to Yemen, 2004–2011

 Al-Awlaki returned to Yemen in early 2004, where he lived in Shabwah Governorate with his wife and five children.
 He lectured at Iman University, headed by Abdul Majeed al-Zindani.
 The latter has been included on the UN 1267 Committee's list of individuals belonging to or associated with al-Qaeda.
 Al-Zindani denied having any influence over al-Awlaki, or that he had been his "direct teacher".
 Some believe that the school's curriculum deals mostly, if not exclusively, with radical Islamic studies, and promotes radicalism.
-American convert John Walker Lindh and other alumni have been associated with terrorist groups.
+American convert John Walker Lindh and other alumni have been associated with militant groups.

 On August 31, 2006, al-Awlaki was arrested with four others on charges of kidnapping a Shiite teenager for ransom, and participating in an al-Qaeda plot to kidnap a U.S. military attaché.
 He was imprisoned in 2006 and 2007.
 He was interviewed around September 2007 by two FBI agents with regard to the 9/11 attacks and other subjects.
 John Negroponte, the U.S. Director of National Intelligence, told Yemeni officials he did not object to al-Awlaki's detention.

 His name was on a list of 100 prisoners whose release was sought by al-Qaeda-linked militants in Yemen.
 After 18 months in a Yemeni prison, al-Awlaki was released on December 12, 2007, following the intercession of his tribe.
 According to a Yemeni security official, he was released because he had repented.
 He moved to his family home in Saeed, a hamlet in the Shabwa mountains.

 Moazzam Begg's Cageprisoners, an organization representing former Guantanamo detainees, campaigned for al-Awlaki's release when he was in prison in Yemen.
 Al-Awlaki told Begg in an interview shortly after his release that prior to his incarceration in Yemen, he had condemned the 9/11 attacks.

-In December 2008, al-Awlaki sent a communique to the Somali terrorist group, al-Shabaab, congratulating them.
+In December 2008, al-Awlaki sent a communique to the Somali militant group, al-Shabaab, congratulating them.